Professional Development: Making a Difference for Diverse Students

 This rapid change in the diversity of the student population requires an adjustment in the professional development provided to all preK-12 teachers.
 Ms. Landon is one of the 43% of teachers whose classes consist of a majority of English learners who have received no more than one in-service training session in the past five years on how to instruct these students.
 Schools and districts can no longer delay the implementation of professional development programs that include multifaceted training for ELL instruction.

-Today, progress of ELLs may be charted through English language proficiency tests and achievement tests in their native languages, if available, for the first three years.
+Today, the progress of ELLs may be charted through English language proficiency tests and achievement tests in their native languages, if available, for the first three years.
 Then, they must be tested in English on state-standardized academic tests.
 The bottom line is that within a relatively short time, ELLs must meet the same performance requirements as their native English-speaking classmates as measured by the same state standards-based testing instrument.
 This increasing accountability has caused educators to rethink the assessments, strategies, and services for ELLs so that they will result in academic performance.

 Quality Teaching, Improved Achievement

 Testing ELLs is just the end of the cycle.
-Trying to make instructional determinations based on ELL test scores, without adequate teacher training, may be counterproductive and may even result in practices that delay the students’ progress.
+Trying to make instructional determinations based on ELL test scores without adequate teacher training may be counterproductive and may even result in practices that delay the students’ progress.
 Quality teaching of ELLs needs to be grounded on research-based instructional strategies linked to the most widely respected language acquisition theory.
 Furthermore, understanding of the intellectual processes and developmental needs of ELLs can only be achieved with adequate training.
 Implementation of the right differentiated instruction and pacing of the curriculum is dependent on the educator’s knowledge on how ELLs learn.
-Clearly, the achievement of the ELL student population is dependent on increasing mainstream and pull-out teachers’ access to high quality, ongoing ELL professional development.
+Clearly, the achievement of the ELL student population is dependent on increasing mainstream and pull-out teachers’ access to high-quality, ongoing ELL professional development.

-In order to show a qualitative difference, professional development of ELL teachers needs to be comprehensive, embedded, accessible, and engaging.
+In order to show a qualitative difference, the professional development of ELL teachers needs to be comprehensive, embedded, accessible, and engaging.
 Demonstrable student gains and achievement of instructional goals should be part of the professional development solution.
-Teach n’ Kids Learn (TKL) supports educators through high-quality self-paced online professional development courses.
+Teach n’ Kids Learn (TKL) supports educators through high-quality, self-paced online professional development courses.
 Our online courses offer an engaging and interactive environment that does not take away teaching time.

 TKL’s courses are designed to transform teacher practice through a virtual classroom and a virtual community of ELL teachers, coaches, and administrators with real evidence of teacher and student enhancing strategies.
 TKL’s learning platform provides teachers real-time opportunities for collaboration and communication with peers during which reflection on effective and ineffective practices can be shared and reviewed alongside our instructional coaches.
 Only when teachers are given ELL-focused professional development, will they make a difference to their students.
 TKL’s online courses would give Ms. Landon and her peers the right tools and support to make a difference in their diverse classrooms.